-You can use images that are stored in Registry Service to deploy vSphere Pods in namespaces on the Supervisor Cluster.
+You can use images that are stored in Harbor Registry to deploy vSphere Pods in namespaces on the Supervisor Cluster.

-- Push images to a project in Registry Service that has the same name as the namespace where you want to deploy your application.
-See Push Images to a Namespace on the Registry Service.
+- Push images to a project in Harbor Registry that has the same name as the namespace where you want to deploy your application.
+See Push Images to the Embedded Harbor Registry.

 - Add the contents of the vspere-plugin.zip to the execution file path of your environment.

 - Create a YAML file that contains the following parameters:

 ... namespace: <namespace-name> ... spec: ... image: <image registry URL>/<namespace name>/<image name>

 - Login to the Supervisor Cluster: